 Finally the temperature has started to come down a bit and since apple season is back I chose for this next round of fables to rework my drawings of squirrels and apple trees.
-Although it was inspired by a friend of mine, the subject is something I struggle with as well, and I suspect a lot of people too, in one form or another.
 It's generally about how much we take in versus the room we have or how much we really need.
 The first fable, which I call the collector, is for the case where perhaps we take in a little more than required.
 And at the opposite end, the withholder tells the story of someone adept at things like holding back or living sparsely.
-Sometimes we can even do both!
+Sometimes we can even do both.

-My friend is a generous type of person, someone that loves to bake batches of cookies and give them out to loved ones wrapped in pretty little packages, or buy several of one item so she can offer them as gifts.
-Also something that struck me is how much information she's able to take in.
-I was telling her a story one day and getting lost in multiple tangents and it was amazing how she could follow every little detail without skipping a beat.
+The first drawing represents a generous type of person, someone that might bake batches of cookies and give them out to loved ones wrapped in pretty little packages, or buy several of one item to offer as gifts.
+Or it could also be someone who's able to hold a lot of information.

 The general concept here was to depict a squirrel busy packing a tree with apples, showing that there is more than needed.
 Reading about squirrel symbolism I learned that they are also quite sociable so I added another squirrel at the bottom in the first rough sketch you see below.

-I got stuck for a while, trying to find the opposite drawing, trying something that could say grounding or filtering.
-Eventually, several weeks later, I went back to the apple as a symbol of knowledge and got the idea of using the owl as an opposite for the squirrel.
-They are wise and would help the squirrel not go overboard with the apples!
+I got stuck for a while, trying to find the opposite drawing, looking for something that could say grounding or filtering.
+Eventually I went back to the apple as a symbol of knowledge and got the idea of using the owl as an opposite for the squirrel.
+They are wise and would help the squirrel not go overboard with the apples.

-The collector speaks about excess but it can also point to addiction or addictive behavior.
-For my friend the excess translated as a sudden onset of allergies, but it can be a lot of different things like being a packrat, a workaholic, too much facebook, or even too much thinking.
-Most times we don't realize we're overdoing it.
+The collector speaks about excess but it can be a lot of different things like being a packrat, a workaholic, too much facebook, or even too much thinking.

 Choosing colors for the collector I thought the apples ought to be red, symbol of desire and passion, and also orange for enthusiasm and abundance.
 And somehow for the opposite I felt they should be a different color, like green or something.
-An impulse guided me in a random search for apple symbolism and the discovery of a wealth of stories and meanings.
+Eventually I settled on golden apples because they symbolize a treasure.